Archives

 Cybils nominee: Easy Readers Nominated by Sondra Eklund at SonderBooks.

-The pair tour Rome, at first from the seat of a scooter, and then on foot.
+In this book the pair tour Rome, at first from the seat of a scooter, and then on foot.
 They visit the Coliseum, the Pantheon, the Trevi Fountain, and the Sistine Chapel.
-They eat gelato, and then when they come into some unexpected funds,lots of other very Italian dishes at nice Italian restaurants.
+They eat gelato, and then, when they come into some unexpected funds, lots of other very Italian dishes at nice Italian restaurants.
 The duck tries his hand at throwing pizzas, and Dodsworth tries to keep the duck and himself out of trouble.

 I think kids would like this series with its simple jokes and wordplay.
-Dodsworth and the duck are like a comedy team, and as they explore Rome, kids get a fun introduction to that city and a chuckle or two.
+Dodsworth and the duck are like a comedy team, with Dodsworth as the straight man and the crazy duck as the jokester.
+As they explore Rome, kids get a fun introduction to that city and a chuckle or two.
 The funny parts reminded me of the classic Amelia Bedelia because the duck tends to take comments rather literally with comedic results.

 Z-baby: Wow!
 I never knew that Italy was in Rome!